dogweather/forkful/content/en/lua/testing-and-debugging/using-an-interactive-shell-repl.md

   \ you quickly test code.
 Programmers use it for experimenting, debugging, and\u2026"
 lastmod: '2024-03-13T22:45:00.207069-06:00'
 model: gpt-4-1106-preview
-summary: "REPL stands for Read-Eval-Print Loop, an interactive environment where you\
+summary: REPL stands for Read-Eval-Print Loop, an interactive environment where you quickly test code.
-  \ quickly test code.
-Programmers use it for experimenting, debugging, and\u2026"
 title: Using an interactive shell (REPL)
 weight: 34
 ---